Sand Key Beach Nourishment

 Background

 The initial construction effort for Sand Key was completed in 1993.
-Successive nourishments in 1999, 2006, 2012 and 2018 have repaired and built up the beach significantly with the shoreline now about 200 feet from the seawall.
-These cyclic nourishment events have created a buffer zone that erodes gradually between nourishments and is replaced every six years.
-Without a continuous cycle of nourishment that replaces the sand in this buffer zone, the shoreline will continue eroding landward into the dune and eventually to the seawall.
+Successive nourishments in 1999, 2006, 2012 and 2018 repaired and built up the beach significantly, until the hurricane seasons of 2023 and 2024.
+These cyclic nourishments create a buffer zone that erodes gradually between nourishments and is replaced every six years.
+Without a continuous cycle of nourishment that replaces the sand in this buffer zone, the shoreline continues eroding toward the seawall.

 Project Area